mikestepanov/electron-example/README.md

 1. I created a nextron app (Electron.js with integrated Next.js) with MUI library as a starting set up
    - Next is a React framework that provides advanced routing
-   - MUI is a Material Design UI library that uses Emotion.js JSS (JS-in-CSS) for styling
+   - MUI is a Material Design UI library that uses Emotion.js JSS (JS-in-CSS) for styling, could be very Tailwind-like
 2. Added Jotai for state management - (light lib with hooks).
 Redux has 1 object for the entire state, Jotai breaks state into separate instances (they are called atoms) - each atom is responsible for its own element

 3) home (starting) page is located [here](renderer/pages/home.tsx)